CBSR-Biobank/dmscanlib/README.md

 ## JNI

-The JNI class used to interface to dmscanlib is ScanLibImpl.
+The JNI class used to interface to dmscanlib is DmScanLibJni.
 To generate the C header file use the following commands:

 ```bash